 “The Product will resist permanent staining from food and beverage items that may be spilled onto the surface of the Product, including items such as condiments (barbecue sauce, ketchup, mustard, mayonnaise), salad dressing and salad oils, grease, tea, wine, coffee, fruit punch, sodas and other food and beverage related items that would typically be present on a residential deck, provided that such substances are removed from the Product with soap and water or mild household cleaners after no more than one (1) week of exposure of the substances to the surface of the Product.”

 Often cleaning is a simple as dish soap and water.
 A simple wipe, and you are done.
 No fancy chemicals or special tools.
-A simple squirt of common dish soap like DawnOpens in a new tab. in a bucket, fill with water and a cloth from the kitchen, and you are good to go.
+A simple squirt of common dish soap like Dawn in a bucket, fill with water and a cloth from the kitchen, and you are good to go.

 And you don’t have to stop the party to clean up the spills.
 The next day is soon enough to prevent staining.

-ZuriOpens in a new tab.
-PVC decking gives you a full 30 days.
+Zuri PVC decking gives you a full 30 days.
 But really, who wants Barbeque sauce sitting on their deck for a month?

 For annual cleaning, you may want to use a brush with a long handle to make the job easier.
 Check with the brand for bristle type.

-With most composite decking, you can even use a power washer with a wand tipOpens in a new tab..
+With most composite decking, you can even use a power washer with a wand tip.
 Just make sure to keep the appropriate distance from the decking and that the pressure is low enough not to damage the decking.
 The above link also has a chart of maximum pressures for many popular brands of composite decking.

 3. A Price Point for Every Budget